 - Capable of delivering 30 hours of constant heat

 - Requires daily cleaning and maintenance

 How To Find The Best Indoor Non-Electric Heater For Your Needs

-The price of interior non-electric heaters ranges from a few hundred dollars to several thousand so, your budget will have a significant impact on the options available.
-Unless you’ve got money to burn, investing in a wood-burning stove is uneconomical, especially when you consider the hefty running costs.
+The price of interior non-electric heaters ranges from a few hundred dollars to several thousand, so your budget will have a significant impact on the options available.

 If you want a non-electric heater to offset the cost of heating your home, a solar air heater might be worthwhile, although a wood-burning stove is probably your best option in these circumstances.